 Anna Faris is saying 'goodbye' to the beloved CBS sitcom Mom after seven seasons.

-The actress has decided to "purse new opportunities," sharing in a statement:
+The actress has decided to "pursue new opportunities," sharing in a statement:

 "The past seven years on 'Mom' have been some of the most fulfilling and rewarding of my career.
 I'm so thankful to Chuck, the writers, and my amazing castmates for creating a truly wonderful work experience.
 While my journey as Christy has come to an end, allowing me to pursue new opportunities, I'll be watching next season and rooting for my TV family."